EAMalyshev/BVHS-Cura/Cura/README.md

 This guide may seem long, but it is just descriptive to help people who may not be as knowledgeable about this.
 <br>
 Once you are done, sending files to the printer takes less than 2 minutes
+<br><br>
+If you have trouble during setup, go to <a href="https://github.com/EAMalyshev/BVHS-Cura/blob/main/Cura/TroubleShooting.md">TroubleShooting.md</a> to see what you can try, or experiment yourself! 🧪
 <br><br><br><br>

 # Downloading Cura